The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: End Matter

 \subsection{Simulation Setup}

 For all simulations we solve the compressible set of non-ideal (visco-resistive) magnetohydrodynamical fluid equations,

-where $\rho$ is gas density, $\vect{u}$ is the gas velocity, $\vect{b}$ is the the magnetic field, $c_\ts$ is sound speed, $\nu$ is the kinematic viscosity, $\eta$ is the magnetic resistivity, $\tensor{I} = \delta^i_j$ is the identity tensor and $\vect{f}$ is the \textsc{turbgen} forcing function \citep{Federrath2022_TurbGen}.
+where $\rho$ is gas density, $\vect{u}$ is the gas velocity, $\vect{b}$ is the the magnetic field, $c_\ts$ is sound speed, $\nu$ is the kinematic viscosity, $\eta$ is the magnetic resistivity, $\tensor{\bm{I}} = \delta^i_j$ is the identity tensor.
 We model our viscosity via the traceless strain rate tensor,

 where $\otimes$ is the tensor product $\vect{\nabla}\otimes\vect{u} \equiv \pp^i u_j$.
-Our simulations span a broad range of $\Mach$ and $\Reh$, and are run at a range of resolutions; see Section~\ref{sec:methods:sims} for details and Table~\ref{table:summary} for a full list. $\vect{f}$ is Gaussian-random and the phases evolve in time following an Ornstein–Uhlenbeck process with correlation time set to outer-scale of the turbulence, $t_0$.
-The injection peaks on scales $\ell_0 = L/2$, and the forcing amplitude is tuned so that the velocity field on $\ell_0$ stays within 5\% of a chosen target value during the kinematic phase; we explore $\Mach \in [5\times 10^{-2}, 5]$.
+Our simulations span a broad range of $\Mach$ and $\Reh$, and are run at a range of resolutions; see Section~\ref{sec:methods:sims} for details and Table~\ref{table:summary} for a full list.
+The forcing function $\vect{f}$ is Gaussian-random and the phases are evolved in time using the \textsc{turbgen} implementation \citep{Federrath2022_TurbGen} of an Ornstein-Uhlenbeck process, where the correlation time sets to outer-scale of the turbulence, $t_0$.
+We set the injection to peak on $\ell_0 = L/2$, and tune the forcing amplitude so that the velocity field on $\ell_0$ stays within 5\% of a chosen target value during the kinematic phase; we explore $\Mach \in [5\times 10^{-2}, 5]$.